-The Ghastling isn’t just interested in books, it’s interested in the whole damn strange aesthetic of the uncanny.
-So when I stumbled across this album by German beatmaker, wun two, released 31st October 2018, and looked down the track-list my interest was immediately piqued.
-A few of the titles that stand out by name alone: two days of horror, motel transilvania, cinema of the death and r.i.p.
+At The Ghastling we aren’t just interested in books, we’re interested in the whole damn strange aesthetic of the uncanny.
+So when I stumbled across this album by German beatmaker wun two, released 31st October 2018, and looked down the tracklist my interest was immediately piqued.
+A few of the tracks stand out by name alone: ‘two days of horror’, ‘motel transilvania’, ‘cinema of the death’ and ‘r.i.p.’

-Suffice to say, if The Ghastling had a soundtrack, this would probably be on there.
+Suffice to say, if The Ghastling had a soundtrack, this would be on there.

 Rebecca Parfitt is founder and editor of The Ghastling.